Hyosssssun/Hyosssssun/README.md

 - ✈️ I worked in Japan for 3 years<br>
 - 🗣️ I speak Korean, English, Japanese<br>
 - 🧑‍🎓 I recently graduated bootcamp of The School Of Code<br>
-- 🖥️ I am working on 'travel itinerary app' with MK team in Codecademy<br>
+- 🖥️ I just finished my React Native project and I'm currently working on 'todolist' with [Sandra Skolarczyk](https://github.com/sandiskolarczyk) <br>
 - 🍜 I love food (SUNNY DOESN'T SHARE FOOD!!!!!)<br>
 - 📺 I love Friends as you can see ☝️ <br>
 - 🎤 I love Yungblud and BTS (I know they are so different but I love both)<br>